GeelyDesign/geelydesignweb/index.md

 standard:
   image: grid/grid_01.jpg
   title: Who we are
   text: Geely Design is a multi-cultural global organization with four well-equipped studios in Shanghai, Gothenburg, Barcelona and Los Angeles, with total staff of approximately 500.
-These design studios, with top class design teams and the latest tools in design development, are responsible for the creation of a unique design language for each of Geely's brands; Geely, LYNK & CO and London Taxi.
+These design studios, with top class design teams and the latest tools in design development, are responsible for the creation of a unique design language for each of Geely's brands; Geely, Lynk & Co and London Taxi.

 blurbs:
   image: bg/bg_01.jpg